The galaxy halo formation in the absence of violent relaxation and a universal density profile of the halo center: Discussion

 We would like to summarize the main conclusions of this article.
 First, if the halo relaxation is moderate, the density profile in the central part of a formed halo describes by equation (\ref{15a20}), i.e. is Einasto-like with small Einasto index ($n\simeq 0.5$).
 The profile is quite universal and weakly depends on the shape of the initial perturbation.
 This is a result of the fact that the potential well of the formed halo is much deeper than that of the initial perturbation.
 As a result, quite a large area builds up in the centre of the halo, where the particles do not reside, but just come there from the outside: their apoapsides lie outside of the area.
 In order that the orbit of a particle entirely lie within the area, the particle energy should be dramatically decreased with respect to the initial value.
 Such a process is always hampered in a dissipationless system, and hence the particles, coming to the central area from the outside, dominate there and form Einasto-like universal density profile (\ref{15a20}).
 The shape of the profile is totally determined by single parameter $r_c$ (\ref{15a19}), which can be considered as the core radius.
+The model gives a natural explanation for the large areas of nearly isothermal profile $\rho\propto r^{-2}$ routinely observed in spiral galaxies.
+Moreover, it predicts the constancy of the multiplication of the central density $\rho_c$ on the core radius $r_c$ of dark matter haloes, in good agreement with astronomical data.

 \acknowledgments Financial support by Bundesministerium f\"ur Bildung und Forschung through DESY-PT, grant 05A11IPA, is gratefully acknowledged.
 BMBF assumes no responsibility for the contents of this publication.
 We acknowledge support by the Helmholtz Alliance for Astroparticle Physics HAP funded by the Initiative and Networking Fund of the Helmholtz Association.